konfirm/kontext/README.md

 This behavior is achieved by re-defining the basic-type properties of the model and add getter/setter functions for them.
 This ensures the model to be working as you created it, while still being able to perform the binding.

 ### Extensions
 As sometimes a placeholder does not suffice, you can also register extensions which are configured using the `data-kontext` attribute.

+As of *version 1.1.0* of Kontext you can abbreviate the extension names in the `data-kontext` attribute.
+This allows for a more compact definition.
+NOTE: if the short hand extension name leads to multiple matching extension, an error will be logged to the console, for example `data-kontext="e: {..}"` will lead to an Error `Kontext: Multiple extensions match "e": each,event`.

-For your convenience, there are a couple of useful extension available.
+For your convenience, there are a couple of useful extensions available.

 #### text
-Works similar to the placeholders, but now from an attribute, the html aboven re-written to make use of the `text` extension would look like this:
+Works similar to the placeholders, but now from an attribute, the html above re-written to make use of the `text` extension would look like this:

 ```html
 <article id=example>